Typical Aerospace Projects

 NSE Composites was sub-contracted by PDS Engineering to help support Alenia Aeronautica in their development of the 787 horizontal stabilizer.
 Alenia fabricates this part of the airplane tail assembly from carbon/epoxy composite material.
 NSE performed specialized prediction analysis using finite element models of various parts of the horizontal stabilizer structure in conjunction with PDS’s developmental work of test plans for the program.
 Alenia combined the predictions from the computer simulations with the results from the testing to develop design guidelines for its engineers to use when sizing the full scale part.

 BOEING – 737 STRUCTURES

-Commercial Aviation Services contracted NSE Composites to develop improved methods for assessing residual strength and designing repairs for damaged composite structure.
+Boeing Commercial Aviation Services contracted NSE Composites to develop improved analysis methods for assessing residual strength and designing repairs for damaged composite structure.
 These methods were then used to develop improved information for selected parts on the 737.
 Both the residual-strength and repair methods were developed in coordination with, and approved by, a company-wide team of experts and users to ensure they would be accepted for all airplane models.
 Both methods were then used to develop improved information for selected composite parts on the 737.
 The final repair layups, repair sizes, part zoning, and allowable damage limits were negotiated with the appropriate FAA Designated Engineering Representative (DER) for approval.